harsh8080-hacker/delta-demo/README.md

 # delta-demo
-learn about git and github
+learn about git and github.